Crawshawbooth: Amenities

 The village is home to Crawshawbooth Primary School, which is situated outside of the main village.
 Other amenities include several shops and restaurants.
 These include a fish and chip shop, an Indian restaurant, a Chinese takeaway, and an Italian restaurant.
-Additionally, there is a newsagents, a dry cleaner, and a public library.
+Additionally, there are three pubs, a newsagents, a dry cleaner, and a public library.
 The village is also known for its butchers.

-Pubs in the village include the Black Dog and Masons Arms, the White Bull Pub and Lizzies Bar.

 The main road in the village is lined with a number of Victorian houses.
 The towns of Rawtenstall and Burnley are nearby, as is the hamlet of Loveclough.

 Crawshawbooth was also home to the See Gallery who mounted exhibitions of local nationally and internationally known artists including, amongst others, Ray Lowry, Liam Spencer and Dave Pearson.

+Transport

+As of March 2026, 1 bus route serves the village.
+The X43 Witchtway to Burnley or Manchester.
+The bus service is operated by the Burnley Bus Company.